GekkeTovie/toviesnotes/src/site/notes/Projects/OS/Rice/SwayNC Tovie Edition.md

 ## Chapter III — Teaching Waybar to Wink (Notifications on the Right) 👁️

 The default network widget?
-Cute.
-But I wanted a **red-dot omen** when messages arrived—like a familiar tapping the window. 🔴🕊️
+Cute, but i use ethernet anyways.
+I wanted a **red-dot omen** when messages arrived—like a familiar tapping the window. 🔴🕊️

 `modules-right` now includes my custom SwayNC herald: